rachelmonger/YAZ_Sentiment_Analysis/README.md

 The scraped data was manually labeled 1, 0, and -1 for positive, neutral, and negative respectively.
 The records were labeled three times each by different individuals, and the most common rating was chosen for that respective record.

+The final labeled dataset is shown in YAZ.xlsx.

 ## Data Preprocessing

 The data was checked for imbalance and cleaned as shown by Data_Pre_processing.ipynb.